DeplovsBrothers/MaciloveBlogSourceCode/README.md

 You need to check all filepathes.

 # How to write articles
 1. Open http://example.com/backdoor.php and enter your pass to install admin cookies.
-Withou it you can't open editor.
+Withou it you can't open. editor.
 Without such cookies editor will redirect you to index page.
 2. Open http://example.com/editor/ and enter test article.
 Article title and subtitle will be detected automatically.
 Don't forget to enter unique URL.
 New source not necessary.
 3. Drag and drop images direcly to the editor textfield.

-Article always have main "front" image you can see
+Article always have main "front" image you can see.

 When you done, save your text (Save button).
 And when you ready to publish new article push publish button.
 From this moment article will be available in the index / content file.

 # Index and content files
-index.php in root folder
+index.php in root folder.
-content.php in the news folder
+content.php in the news folder.

 Index is a list of all articles (first screenshot).
 You can use it as is, or you can delete all code that related to "old" database.
 You also need to add your database name and ect.